EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

       <div class="row-fluid break">
         <div class="span10 offset1">
           <div class="post-body post-closure">
             <p>If you ever find yourself in Berkeley, do yourself a favor and pay Cheese Board Pizza a visit.
-Although it may not warrant its ridiculous hype, it's nonetheless a charming embodiment of its surrounding neighborhood, an authentic pizzeria true to its roots with great pizza, great music, and great vibes.
+Although it may not warrant its ridiculous hype, it’s nonetheless a charming embodiment of its surrounding neighborhood, an authentic pizzeria true to its roots with great pizza, great music, and great vibes.
 Grab a few friends and come on a day when corn is featured on the menu, and I promise you a fantastic pizza experience you will unlikely forget.</p>
           </div>
         </div>
       </div>